Turkmenistan travel advice

-Tourist visa: Required
+Tourist visa: required

-Business visa: Required
+Business visa: required

-Student visa: Required
+Student visa: required

 Letter of invitation

-You must complete a migration card and pay a migration fee upon arrival at an airport or border entry point.
-One copy of the card is retained by immigration officials.
-Carry the other copy for the duration of your stay and submit it to border officials upon departure.
-Loss of cards can result in fines or departure delays.
+You must complete a migration card and pay a migration fee upon arrival at an airport or border crossing.
+Border officials will provide you with a copy of this card, which you must carry with you and return to border officials upon departure.
+Failure to produce the card or return it on exit can result in fines and departure delays.